Obtaining a Firearms Licence in South Australia

 Training for Licence Category 2, 3, 4 and 5 is done through TAFE SA.
 These courses are one full day and have a theory and practical component.
 The courses are held at Regency plus a number of country areas across the state.

 For further information see TAFE SA Courses or phone 1800 882 661.

 A couple of items to note prior to starting any training for Licence Category 2, 3, 4 and 5.

 Applicants wishing to apply for Licence Category 3 (Hunting) will also need to apply for a hunting permit with the Department for Environment and Water (DEW).
 Information and permit applications can be found here DEW.
-If you select Licence Category 5 (Primary Production) then you will be required to provide evidence that you are either the operator or an employee or relative of a primary production business.
+If you select Licence Category 5 (Primary Production) then you will be required to provide evidence that you are either the operator, employee or relative of a primary production business.

 Step Four: Completion of Training

 When justifications and a ‘Certificate of Training (PD314)’ are received from either the club, TAFE, employer, etc – Firearms Branch will send you a ‘data card’, with which you attend at a photo point, again provide your 100 points of identification and pay the prescribed licence fee.
 Upon payment (SAPOL Licence Fees) an ‘interim licence’ will be issued.
 You should receive your photographic licence within 28 days.